Apple Shares Are Tanking. Here Are Levels Traders Are Watching

 Tech Giants Drag Down US Stocks After Torrid Rally: Markets Wrap

-Gold Climbs to Record as Momentum Builds on Bets Over Fed Pivot
+Gold Climbs to Record on Mix of Fed Pivot and Geopolitical Risks

 The shares, which failed to hold the $180 support level last week, traded for less than $170 at various points during Tuesday’s session.
 Breaking through that level and holding there could presage a pullback to its October low of $165.67, according to Todd Sohn, managing director of ETF and technical strategy at Strategas Securities.